MorhaliukOL/mlfs/README.md

-# Explore and implement Machine Learning algorithms and concepts from scratch.
-From basic to advanced.
+# Explore and implement Machine Learning algorithms and concepts From Scratch.
+From basics to advanced.